BrokingClub/BrokingClub/doc/SoftwareRequirementsSpecification.md

 ### Register
 If you are going to register a new account you just have to put in a few personal informations, an username and a valid e-mail address.
 ### Profile (Forgot Password, Avatar, enter a Club)
 For your account you can change and add some informations about yourself.
 You can upload an avatar, which is shown on your profile.
-Also in your profile settings you can manage your membership in a club or enter an other one.
+Also in your profile settings you can manage your membership in a club or enter an other one
 ### Create and update Clubs
 ### Manipulate other Clubs with Actions
 ### Messaging system between Users and Clubs